evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ### **How it works**

 Evidently calculates a rich set of metrics and statistical tests.
-You can choose any of the pre-built [reports](../reports/) to define the metrics you’d want to get.
+You can choose any of the [pre-built reports](../reports/) or combine [individual metrics](../reference/all-metrics.md) to define what you want to measure.
+For example, you can evaluate prediction drift and feature drift together.

-You can then generate **a JSON profile** that will contain the defined metrics output.
-You can combine several profile sections (e.g., Data and Prediction Drift together).

-You might not always need all metrics from the profile.
+You can then generate the calculation output **in a JSON format**.
 You should explicitly define which parts of the output to send to **MLflow Tracking**.

 ## Tutorial 1: Evaluating Data Drift with **MLFlow and Evidently**